AlephVault/unity-support/README.md

 It adds the following members:

-- `public Invoke(() => DoSomething(...), someDelay)`: Invokes a given parameterless function after a given delay, expressed in float seconds.
+- `public void Invoke(() => DoSomething(...), someDelay)`: Invokes a given parameterless function after a given delay, expressed in float seconds.
 If `someDelay` is non-negative, invokes the target function (passed as first parameter) as a coroutine after the specified `someDelay` seconds.
 Otherwise, if negative, invokes it synchronously / immediately.

 ### Normalized